 To learn more about the Wallumedegal people, visit the City of Ryde website.

-We will continue to keep the community informed about the next steps in the process and the future of TG Millner Field as we move towards a Gateway Determination.
+We will continue to keep the community informed about the next steps in the process and the future of TG Millner Field as we move towards the public exhibition process following the December 2025 Gateway Determination by the NSW Department of Planning, Housing and Infrastructure.